Reflexology and Acupressure

 Foot reflexology can effect the muscular, structural, nervous system, endocrine system and much more, in a positive manor.

 Facial Reflexology is similar to all other types of reflexology as it has effects on the body, mind and spirit systems.
-The Zen Facial Rejuvenation Reflexology session is geared at activation and relaxing points throughout the neck, scalp, ears and face in order to balance the signs of stress on the face.
+The Zen Facial Reflexology session is geared at activation and relaxing points throughout the neck, scalp, ears and face and sinuses in order to balance the signs of stress in the body.

 Although done for its amazing benefits on our health, most clients love the effects it has on the derma(skin).
 The skin becomes more plump and hydrated.
 You see an immediate effect on wrinkles and age lines and see an increase in blood flow that helps bring circulation to resolve many issues within the face.
-In conjunction to the healing effects of the derma, this brings positive changes to the reflex points that are activated.
+In conjunction to the healing effects of the derma, this brings positive changes to the reflex points that are activated and relief of pressure in the sinus cavities.

 I incorporate light to deep acupressure, invigorating massage strokes, Qua Sha(a scrapping modality that removes adhesions in the myofacial network and is very gentle compared to qua sha done on the body, with no marks left) and fractionated coconut oil that is infused with blends of essential oils.